svc333/overview/ui.md

 ## Managing resources on the dashboard
 {: #dashboardview}

 You can use the dashboard to view and work with {{site.data.keyword.cloud_notm}} resources and Cloud Foundry service instances.
-For more information about resources, see [What is a resource?](/docs/resources/acct_resources.html#resource).
+See [What is a resource?](/docs/resources/acct_resources.html#resource) for more information.

 ### Viewing resources